PhilipYip1988/python-tutorials/026_numpy/readme.md

 $$\left(1,\ \textbf{2}\right)@\left(\textbf{2},1\right)=\left(1,1\right)=(1,1)$$

-In the above example, the largest dimension of each vector was placed in the inside, around the ```@``` operator resulting in a scalar output.
+In the above example, the largest dimension of each vector was placed in the inside, around the ```@``` operator resulting in a 2d array with a single scalar element.
 This is known as the inner dot product of two vectors.
 In the above example, the leftarray can be conceptualised as the quantity of an item purchased and the rightarray can be conceptualised as the price of each unit item.
 The array returned is therefore the total price.

 In contrast it is possible to place the largest dimension of each vector on the outside.
 This is known as the outer dot product. and will result in a matrix output.